-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 27, 2019
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 25, 2020

-The Board of Directors of The InterGroup Corporation ("InterGroup" or the "Company") is soliciting proxies in the form enclosed with this proxy statement in connection with its fiscal 2018 Annual Meeting of Shareholders to be held on February 27, 2019 or at any adjournments thereof.
-Only shareholders of record at the close of business on December 31, 2018 are entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors of The InterGroup Corporation ("InterGroup" or the "Company") is soliciting proxies in the form enclosed with this proxy statement in connection with its fiscal 2019 Annual Meeting of Shareholders to be held on February 25, 2020, or at any adjournments thereof.
+Only shareholders of record at the close of business on December 31, 2019, are entitled to notice of, and to vote at, the Annual Meeting.

-Each shareholder is entitled to cast, in person or by proxy, one vote for each share held of record at the close of business on December 31, 2018.
-As of December 31, 2018, there were outstanding 2,329,713 shares of common stock, par value \$.01 per share (the "Common Stock").
-Of the total 2,329,713 shares outstanding, a majority, or 1,164,857 voting shares will constitute a quorum for the transaction of business at the Annual Meeting.
+Each shareholder is entitled to cast, in person or by proxy, one vote for each share held of record at the close of business on December 31, 2019.
+As of December 31, 2019, there were outstanding 2,299,422 shares of common stock, par value \$.01 per share (the "Common Stock").
+Of the total 2,299,422 shares outstanding, a majority, or 1,149,711 voting shares will constitute a quorum for the transaction of business at the Annual Meeting.
 The affirmative vote of the holders of the majority of the shares of Common Stock present and represented at the meeting and entitled to vote is required to elect directors, to ratify the retention of the Company's independent registered public accounting firm, and to ratify or approve the other proposals being voted on at this time.

-The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
-If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election of two Class A directors to serve until the fiscal 2021 Annual Meeting; and (2) FOR ratification of the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2019.
+The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where a specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
+If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election of two Class B directors to serve until the fiscal 2022 Annual Meeting; (2) FOR ratification of the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2020; (3) FOR approval of the amendments to our 2010 Incentive Plan; and (4) FOR approval of the compensation of executive officers, on a nonbinding advisory basis.

 If you give us a proxy, you can revoke it at any time before it is used.
-To revoke it, you may file a written notice revoking it with the Secretary of the Company at least 48 hours before the date and time of our Annual Meeting, execute a proxy with a later date or attend the meeting and vote in person.
+To revoke it, you may file a written notice revoking it with the Secretary of the Company at least 48 hours before the date and time of our Annual Meeting, execute a proxy with a later date, or attend the meeting and vote in person.

-This Proxy Statement and the accompanying Form of Proxy are first being sent to shareholders on or about January 18, 2019.
+This Proxy Statement and the accompanying Form of Proxy are first being sent to shareholders on or about January 27, 2020.
 In some cases, these materials will be mailed to banks and brokers that should forward copies to the persons for whom they hold stock of the Company and to request authority for the execution of proxies.
-Officers of the Company may, without being additionally compensated, solicit proxies by mail, telephone, telegram or personal contact.
+Officers of the Company may, without being additionally compensated, solicit proxies by mail, telephone, telegram, or personal contact.
 All proxy soliciting expenses will be paid by the Company.
 The Company does not expect to employ anyone else to assist in the solicitation of proxies.